jsdom/jsdom/README.md

 ### Running vm-created scripts with `runVMScript(script)`

-The built-in `vm` module of Node.js allows you to create `Script` instances, which can be compiled ahead of time and then run mutliple times on a given "VM context".
+The built-in `vm` module of Node.js allows you to create `Script` instances, which can be compiled ahead of time and then run multiple times on a given "VM context".
 Behind the scenes, a jsdom `Window` is indeed a VM context.
 To get access to this ability, use the `runVMScript()` method:

 ```js
 const { Script } = require("vm");